nuwan-d/fracture_of_grahene/README.md

 # Molecular Dynamics Simulations of Fracture of Graphene: A Tutorial
-An overview of the tutorial has been given below.
+An overview of the tutorial has been shown in the movie below.

  <img src="overview.gif" width="400">